|

 racket making workshop closed down.
 Rackets had become to be manufactured by

-large companies at competitive prices and these were sold in his shop
+large companies at competitive prices and these were sold in his shops

 together with other sports goods including bowls.
-In 1912 Henry had 3 racket stringers working full time, one at his hardware shop
+In 1910 his stringing

-age of 64 leaving the shares in his business to his 10 children and
+age of 64 leaving the shares in his many businesses to his 10 children and

 he continued playing garden tennis, (later known as Lawn tennis), into his 80s.